mvolkmann/blog/src/smalltalk/30-development-environment.md

   Selecting a class in the second pane displays message categories for the class in the third pane.
-  Example message category names include "accessing", "comparing", "copying", "converting", "enumerating", and "printing".
+  Example message category names include "accessing", "comparing", "copying", "converting", "enumerating", "printing", and "testing".
   There is a separate set of method categories for instance methods and class methods.